UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 environment.
 To list the contents of the `basic-scipy-env` that you created above, run the following command.

 ~~~
-$ conda list --name basic-scipy-env
+conda list --name basic-scipy-env
 ~~~

 {: .language-bash}

-> ## Listing the contents of a particular environment.
+> ## Listing the contents of a particular environment
 >
 > List the packages installed in the `machine-learning-env` environment that you created in a previous challenge.
 >